 5. About 30 days after your file date:

 Creditors’ meeting.
 The meeting will last around five minutes and it’s very straightforward.
 The Trustee just verifies your petition and asks a few routine questions.
 Our bankruptcy attorney will be sitting right beside you and it’ll be held in a small office-type room.
-Dean Paolucci, our bankruptcy attorney, has attended thousands of creditors meetings in Akron, Ohio and can tell you exactly what you can expect on the day of your creditors meeting.
+Dean Paolucci, our bankruptcy attorney, has attended thousands of creditors meetings in both Akron and Cleveland, Ohio and can tell you exactly what you can expect on the day of your creditors meeting.
 In almost 100% of Chapter 7 bankruptcy cases, no creditors will show up because they’re not entitled to collect anything from you.